Renting a Car for a Road Trip: Everything You Need to Know

 The perfect car for winter driving

 Fix also notes that if you don’t have the appropriate, winterized vehicle that will carry you and yours safely on a snowy, icy, cold, and potentially dangerous winter road trip, consider renting a truck or an SUV for your unlimited mileage car rental needs.
-Check out these remarkable winter road trips to plan right now.

 Renting a car to drive cross-country

 There’s nothing like the great American cross-country road trip but putting upwards of 5,000 miles on your own car is likely a deal-breaker.
 If you’ve never rented a car for a road trip, you are probably wondering, how far can you drive with a rental car?
 The answer, in most cases, is however far you want!
 Most U.S. rental car companies offer unlimited mileage car rentals, meaning there is no limit on how far you can go.
 If you’re searching for a cross-country car rental, simply make sure you’re booking an unlimited mileage car rental.
-Read about the craziest things people have left behind in rental cars.

 Is it cheaper to rent a car for a road trip?